akraimit/CTRXNet/README.md

 # CTRXNet
-A High Speed ball tracking in software during the Cricket Match based on CNN and heat map
+A High Speed ball tracking software during the Cricket Match based on CNN and heat map